risk-first/website/practices/Estimates.md

 The reason the estimate of _time_ is wrong is because [All Activity Is About Mitigating Risk](All-Risk-Management) and the estimate of _risk_ is wrong.

+So what are we to do?
 It's a problem as old as software itself, and in deference to that, let's examine the estimating problem via some "Old Saws".

-## Old Saw #1: The "10X Developer"
+## Old Saw No. 1: The "10X Developer"

 > "A 10X developer is an individual who is thought to be as productive as 10 others in his or her field.
 The 10X developer would produce 10 times the outcomes of other colleagues, in a production, engineering or software design environment." - [10X Developer, _Techopedia_](https://www.techopedia.com/definition/31673/10X-developer)

 Let's try and pull this apart:

  - How do we measure this "productivity"?
 In Risk-First terms, this is about taking action to _transform_ our current position on the [Risk Landscape](Glossary#risk-landscape) to a position of more favourable risk.
 A "10X Developer" then must be able to take actions that have much higher [Pay-Off](Glossary#pay-off) than a "1X Developer".
-That is mitigating more [Initial Risk](Glossary#initial-risk), and generating less [Attendant Risk](Glossary#attendant-risk).
+That is, mitigating more [existing risk](Glossary#risk), and generating less [Attendant Risk](Glossary#attendant-risk).
  - It stands to reason then, that someone [taking action](Glossary#taking-action) _faster_ will leaving us with less [Schedule Risk](Scarcity-Risk#schedule-risk).
  - However, if they are _more expensive_, they may leave us with greater [Funding Risk](Scarcity-Risk#funding-risk) afterwards.
  - But, [Schedule Risk](Scarcity-Risk#schedule-risk) isn't the only risk being transformed:   The result might be bugs, expensive new dependencies or spaghetti-code complexity.